Latest released products

 Professional selection requires balancing scene requirements:

-Note: SNR is defined independently of sensitivity and reflects the ratio of the output signal to inherent noise (in dB), while the EIN (equivalent input noise) parameter provides a more intuitive assessment of the microphones's minimum measurable sound pressure level.
+Note: SNR is defined independently of sensitivity and reflects the ratio of the output signal to inherent noise (in dB), while the EIN (equivalent input noise) parameter provides a more intuitive assessment of the microphone's minimum measurable sound pressure level.

-microphones sensitivity application strategies in professional fields
+microphone sensitivity application strategies in professional fields

-Analog microphones: Sensitivity Expressed in dBV
+Analog microphone: Sensitivity Expressed in dBV

 For example: